Overview

 • Ethics in eDiscovery: A View from the Parties, CLE, February 2019.

-• Electronic Discovery for Colleges and Universities, January 2019.
+• Electronic Discovery for Colleges and Universities, in-house client CLE, January 2019.

 • Ethical Considerations in the Global Data Environment, Safeguarding Client Information in 2018 CLE, May 2018.